Lent: February 14th

 - Read Pope Leo XIII's encyclical, Grande Munus (On Ss.
 Cyril And Methodius) and Pope John Paul II's encyclical, Slavorum Apostoli.

-- If you are interested in languages you can learn more about the Glagolitic alphabet created by St. Cyril.
+- If you are interested in languages you can learn more about the Glagolitic alphabet created by St. Cyril and Methodius.

 Legend states that Valentine, along with St. Marius, aided the Christian martyrs during the Claudian persecution.
 In addition to his other edicts against helping Christians, Claudius had also issued a decree forbidding marriage.
 In order to increase troops for his army, he forbade young men to marry, believing that single men made better soldiers than married men.